We’ve been getting a lot of questions about ticks recently so we thought it would be worth answering some FAQs.

 In dogs there may be a rash where the tick attached but it is uncommon for dogs to develop the distinctive ‘bulls eye’ lesion which is commonly seen in humans.
 Often signs don’t develop until two to five months after being infected and include lethargy, fever, inflamed joints and limping in more than one leg and enlarged lymph nodes.
 These signs may be worse if your dog is very young or immune-compromised.

 In humans a distinctive ‘bulls eye’ rash often develops three to thirty days after being bitten.
 Initial symptoms are flu like and include tiredness, fever, joint aches and muscle pain.
 If not treated Lymes disease can go on to cause serious problems.
 If you are concerned that either you or your pet has Lymes disease make sure to see a doctor/ vet as soon as possible to receive treatment.

 What about Babesia, I’ve heard there are cases in the UK?

 Babesia is a protozoan parasite spread by ticks and found widely in Continental Europe, Africa and Asia.
 It can cause anaemia, jaundice, weakness as well as more serious consequences if left untreated.
 Babesia is still very rare in the UK and the majority of cases have been in dogs imported from abroad.
 In March 2016 several cases of Babesiosis were reported in dogs with no history of foreign travel however, these were all associated with a very specific area in Essex.
 In general Babesiosis is still very rare in the UK.

 Further information can be found on the ESCCAP website (European Scientific Council Companion Animal Parasites).
-If you have any further questions or want to discuss preventative treatment please feel free to book an appointment either online or by calling reception on 01626 367 972.
+If you have any further questions or want to discuss preventative treatment please feel free to book an appointment by calling reception on 01626 367 972.